WilliamQLiu/williamqliu.github.io/_posts/2020-03-15-clean-architecture.md

 endpoint (e.g. if endpoint ends with `dest` from `acme.com` instead of the regular `destination`).
 However, the better scenario would be to add a configuration database keyed by the dispatch URI (e.g. acme.com -> use `dest` endpoint)

-Summary: Substitution works great, until a simple violation of substitutability, which can cause a system's architecture to be polluted with a significant amount of extra mechanisms.
+Substitution works great, until a simple violation of substitutability, which can cause a system's architecture to be polluted with a significant amount of extra mechanisms.

 #### ISP - The Interface Segregation Principle